 Don’t apply time pressure unless there is really a need.
 Sometimes you need your car fast, and that’s OK.
 Make sure the service writer knows when it’s important.
 But if you just need routine maintenance, schedule a time where you can leave the car all day.
 Having enough time to complete the job will increase the quality of the job.
 If you are one of the many who rely on your car to do you work, consider renting a car for the day rather than trying to wait for the car.

-4. Ask us to find out what service your car is due for.
+Ask us to find out what service your car is due for

 Don’t assume that everything your car needs is being done just because you bring it in regularly for oil changes.
 You have to ask — what’s my car need?
 We’ll be happy to pull your file and make recommendations.
 Or, if you have records from another shop, we’ll be happy to dig through your file or call your old shop for information on your service history.

-5. Don’t bring the car in with a laundry list of problems you’ve been saving up for the last year and a half.
+Don’t bring in with a laundry list you’ve been saving up for years

 It’s best to bring the car in for regular service and have things fixed as they break.
 The more concerns there are to address on the same visit, the less likely they will all be fixed or even addressed satisfactorily on the day you bring the car in.
 If you don’t need your car back any time soon, this is less of a problem.

-6. If possible, find out how to duplicate the problem your car is having before bringing it in.
+find out how to duplicate the problem your car is having before bringing it in

 This can be hard, but savings can be big.
 Most mechanics charge by the hour for time they spend driving and diagnosing the car.
 Anything you can do to help them find the problem quickly translates into money in your pocket.
 If the mechanic knows the problem only happens on the freeway at 60 MPH, then he’ll head straight to the freeway for a 60 MPH test drive.
 If the mechanic knows the problem only happens when the car is cold, he won’t waste hours testing a warm car.

-7. Bring the car in with at least a quarter tank of fuel.
+Bring the car in with at least a quarter tank of fuel

 No point in paying a mechanic by the hour to fill the tank so he can work on the car.

-8. Be sure to leave your alarm remote, mag lock key, master key (not a valet key), and secret kill switch locations with us when you drop the car off.
+Be sure to leave your alarm remote, mag lock key, master key (not a valet key), and secret kill switch locations with us when you drop the car off

-9. Don’t bring the car in stuffed with stuff.
+Don’t bring the car in stuffed with stuff

 How important this is depends on what type of work your car needs.
 But I’ve had times where I would have liked to pop a new brake light bulb in, but the trunk in so full there no way to pull the access covers off.
 Or times I would have checked the air pressure in the spare tire if I were able to get to it.